rehierl/metalsmith-menu/readme.md

 npm install metalsmith-menu
 ```

+## TODO

+- check if Node.path is implemented

 ## Overview

 At first you need to mark your files with some property.
 The easiest way to do